muratk3n/thirdwave/en/README.md

 ---

-Slamming GS.. usually not seen at this level.

 NatSec Adv Sullivan: "We’re not about trying to make the world safe for multinational investment; we’re about creating jobs and raising wages here in the United States.
 So our priority is not to get access